 - Take a lot of photos.
 You're more likely to end up with a photo you like if you have a many to choose from.
 This especially applies the first time you're posing for a real photoshoot.
 So take large numbers of photos when possible.
 If you're using a phone camera for group shots or selfies, be aware that most of these devices offer a burst mode where dozens of photos can be taken in quick succession if you hold down the shutter button.

 - Move around.
 If you're doing a formal shoot, it helps to keep moving.
 This provides your photographer with a wide array of poses and angles to choose from.
 It also keeps you from being overly stiff.
 Don't be self-conscious while you pose.
 Be present in the moment, and worry about the final images later.

 - Change your facial expression depending on the context.
 Some photos — particularly those involving sales and marketing — call for direct eye contact with the camera, a bright smile, and a warm effect.
 For other photos, you might not look directly at the camera.
 For instance, research has shown that online dating platforms may yield better results when you don't look straight at the camera for your profile pic.
 Influencers and bloggers might want to look straight into the camera, while fashion models might want to look a little off to the side.

 - Relax.
 Although it's easier said than done, the best photos tend to feature subjects who are relaxed and at ease.
 A relaxed body projects both confidence and authenticity.
 Stand up straight with good posture, but don’t be overly stiff.
 Stand or sit in a way that reveals your authentic self, not a rigid, artificially posed version of what you actually look like.

-Learn self-expression and authenticity from RuPaul with the MasterClass All-Access Pass.
+Learn self-expression and authenticity from RuPaul with the MasterClass Annual Membership.
 Find your inner truth to overcome hardship, gain confidence, and live your best life.